-Just like any other industry, consulting is changing faster than ever.
-Technological transformation and digital disruption are setting the pace for vast changes, but are also redefining what it means to be a consultant.
+The consulting industry, like any other, is evolving faster than ever.
+Technological revolution and digital disruption are accelerating massive changes while also altering what it means to be a consultant.

 It’s never been easy to define what it means to be a consultant, as the job description has been perpetually changing through the years.
 The appearance of a recent trend is making this even more confusing, as consulting agencies are increasingly offering services you would normally expect from a digital agency.
 As consulting firms have aggressively started challenging digital agencies and vice versa, this kind of cross-specialization is blurring the lines between the two while also changing the concept of consulting itself.